 If you see an obstruction, check out our guide on how to clean your refrigerator water line for detailed steps.
 If that doesn't work, consider replacing the water fill tubes.

 Water gets to your ice maker from the main supply line in your house.
 If that line gets blocked, water won't be able to go into your ice maker.
 If you have particularly hard water, it may be that mineral deposits have created a blockage.

 To check the water inlet valve, first shut off the water supply and unplug your refrigerator—this should only take a short amount of time, so you won't have to worry about the items in your fridge being affected if you keep the door closed.
 Now, find the water valve, which is typically located at the bottom rear of the fridge.
 To rule out a water supply problem, disconnect the water supply tubing from the valve and place a bucket underneath it to catch any dripping water.
 Sometimes there is a debris screen located inside the tubing that may become clogged.
 You can clean the screen with soap and water or a mineral dissolver.
 Also, check the tubing itself for a blockage and see if the shut-off valve is clean.
 If the fill tube is frozen, you may just need more water pressure to keep water flowing.

 An issue with a water inlet valve can also stem from power not reaching it effectively.
-If you have electrical skills, you can test the power supply (if not, we recommend you book a repair with an Asurion Expert).
+If you have electrical skills, you can test the power supply (if not, we recommend you consult with an appliance repair expert).
 With the water line still disconnected and the power still off, locate the valve's solenoid coils—how many coils your fridge has depends on the make and model.
 Disconnect the two wires from the terminals located on the coil.
 Use a multimeter to test the solenoid and see if it is running electricity steadily.
 If it isn't, it may need to be replaced.

 Clean the water filter